GGMotion: Group Graph Dynamics-Kinematics Networks for Human Motion Prediction: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{uman} motion prediction refers to predicting future human skeletal motion poses based on observed motion sequences, which is an important topic in computer vision and plays a significant role in practical applications such as autonomous driving~\cite{autodrivechen20203d, autodriveliang2020learning}, human-computer interaction~\cite{intergui2018teaching, humanrobot}, and animation production~\cite{animationholden2016deep}.
-The human skeleton resembles a rigid body structure composed of multiple joints~\cite{hingeestimation}, and 3D human motion encompasses submotions of different body parts.
+Human motion prediction refers to predicting future human skeletal motion poses based on observed motion sequences, which is an important topic in computer vision and plays a significant role in practical applications such as autonomous driving~\cite{autodrivechen20203d, autodriveliang2020learning}, human-computer interaction~\cite{intergui2018teaching, humanrobot}, and animation production~\cite{animationholden2016deep}.
+The human skeleton can be regarded as a rigid body system composed of multiple joints, and 3D human motion consists of submotions performed by different body parts.
 Additionally, human motion is a physical process with complex spatio-temporal dependencies in 3D geometric space, which makes it challenging to model explicitly by deterministic algorithms.